 Log files are stored as CSV files, with extension of .csv.
 Files are recorded as either zero crossing, with extension of .zc, or full spectrum, with the extension of .wav.
 Both of these file types can be opened/viewed directly in Anabat Insight.
-Zero Crossings files can also be opened with AnalookW.
 The full spectrum files and zero crossings files can be opened in any software that accepts .wav or .zc files.